beatngu13/visual-testing/README.md

 * While it possible to [declare a specific Firefox version](https://docs.travis-ci.com/user/firefox#selecting-a-firefox-version/) on Travis CI, one cannot [select a Chrome version](https://docs.travis-ci.com/user/chrome/).
 This means that reproducing the experiments might lead to different results if the Travis CI environment changes.
 * Also if you are executing the experiments locally, the results may vary from the ones in the paper due platform, browser or other environment differences.
 * While we downloaded the aforementioned web pages to minimize external influences, some pages still obtain assets via the Internet.
 This might also be a reason for different results.
-* Per default, we do _not_ execute the actual evaluation on Travis CI.
+* We do _not_ execute the actual evaluation on Travis CI per default.
 In order to do so, you can activate the corresponding Maven profile via `--activate-profiles eval`.
-If you want to do this permanently, adapt `ci/script.sh` accordingly.
+You have to adapt `ci/script.sh` accordingly if you want to do this permanently.

 ## Empirical Results & Discussion